Spousal registered retirement savings plans (RRSPs) can help lighten the tax load for some couples — both now and in retirement.

 Under the right circumstances, a spousal RRSP can be an important part of a couple’s retirement plan.
 And for the lower-earning spouse, simply having the peace of mind knowing they have some money in retirement savings can’t be discounted.

 Thoughtful planning and advice from MD Financial Management can help you save more and rest easier.
 Contact an MD Advisor* today to make the most of your RRSP contribution.
+We can help you explore the ideal strategies for you (like spousal RRSPs and income splitting) to best achieve your financial goals.

 * MD Advisor refers to an MD Management Limited Financial Consultant or Investment Advisor (in Quebec), or an MD Private Investment Counsel Portfolio Manager.